 Bocek has seen dozens of ways to compromise development environments in these types of attacks, including attacks that leverage open source software components like Log4j.
 "The reality is that developers are focused on innovation and speed rather than security," Bocek explained.
 "Unfortunately, security teams rarely have the knowledge or the resources to help developers solve these problems and CIOs are just waking up to these challenges."

 More than 90% of software applications use open source components and the dependencies and vulnerabilities associated with open source software are extremely complex.
-CI/CD and DevOps pipelines are typically structured to enable developers to move quickly but not necessarily more securely.
+CI/CD(link is external) and DevOps pipelines are typically structured to enable developers to move quickly but not necessarily more securely.
 In the push to innovate faster, the complexity of open source and the speed of development limit the efficacy of software supply chain security controls.

 CIOs realize they need to change their approach to overcome these challenges.
 As a result: